dotnet/docs-maui/docs/get-started/installation.md

 - [Microsoft Build of OpenJDK](https://www.microsoft.com/openjdk)

   You may notice that Visual Studio installs a version of Microsoft OpenJDK, however, you need to install the Microsoft OpenJDK 11, available from the [OpenJDK page](https://www.microsoft.com/openjdk).
+When installing OpenJDK 11 use the default installation configuration settings.
 After you install this version of the OpenJDK, Visual Studio will automatically pick it up.
-If it doesn't, set the path to the OpenJDK in the **Java Development Kit Location** field, when configuring the Android 31 SDK..
+If it doesn't, set the path to the OpenJDK in the **Java Development Kit Location** field, when configuring the Android 31 SDK.

 - Android 31 SDK